 As you dive into the exciting waters of developing a new website, you may be surprised at the number of steps presented in the website development timeline.
 The most successful websites are launched only after detailed information gathering, research, planning, design, and testing milestones have been met.
 One of the terms you’re likely to see in a website development timeline is Wireframing.
-And while research and design certainly seem like straightforward tasks, what is exactly is a wireframe?
+And while research and design certainly seem like straightforward tasks, what exactly is a wireframe?

 A wireframe is a visual representation, often called a skeleton, of a website layout.
 A wireframe’s purpose is to work out the functionality of a website, prior to beginning work on an actual aesthetic design.
 A wireframe essentially depicts the framework of a webpage by documenting all of the elements of a page including where and how they should be rendered on the page.
 Wireframes can also include notes on how specific components work.